Qovery/Replibyte/website/docs/contributing.md

 For local development, you will need to install [Docker](https://www.docker.com) and run `docker compose -f ./docker-compose-dev.yml` to start the local databases.
-At the moment, `docker-compose` includes 2 PostgreSQL database instances, 2 MySQL instances, 2 MongoDB instances and a [MinIO](https://min.io) bridge.
-One source, one destination by database and one bridge.
+At the moment, `docker-compose` includes 2 PostgreSQL database instances, 2 MySQL instances, 2 MongoDB instances and a [MinIO](https://min.io) datastore.
+One source, one destination by database and one datastore.
 In the future, we will provide more options.

 The Minio console is accessible at http://localhost:9001.